-Audi e-tron Sportback electric motor, drive & performance
+Audi e-tron Sportback performance, top speed & motor

-The Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun
+The Audi e-tron Sportback feels quite heavy and cumbersome car to drive; it's relaxing, but not that much fun

 Audi e-tron Sportback 0-62mph, top speed and acceleration

-The Audi e-tron feels much the same as the standard SUV from behind the wheel.
-That’s to say it’s comfortable and quiet on the move – and not just because it’s an electric car; there’s very little in the way of road noise and the optional digital door mirrors means there’s next to no wind noise from around the A-pillars, either.
+The e-tron Sportback feels much the same as the standard e-tron from behind the wheel.
+That’s to say it’s comfortable and quiet – and not just because it’s an electric car; there’s very little in the way of road noise and the optional digital door mirrors means there’s next to no wind noise from around the A-pillars, either.

-Audi has done everything possible to disguise the e-tron's considerable weight, but there’s no avoiding the fact that this is a 2.5 tonne car.
+Audi has done everything possible to disguise the Sportback's hefty weight, but there’s no avoiding the fact that this is a 2.5-tonne car.
 It rides wonderfully, but you’d be hard pressed to call it fun to drive.
 Grip from the quattro system is excellent, but there’s not much feel through the steering and body control could be better.

-Whether the coupe shape really makes any difference to the way this car handles is hard to call without trying the two back-to-back.
-But regardless, this really is a very relaxing car to drive.
+Whether the coupe shape really makes a difference to the way this car handles is hard to call without trying the two back-to-back.
+But regardless, this is a very relaxing car to drive.
 At least until you consider quite how big it is; the e-tron feels cumbersome on anything other than a wide three-lane motorway, and things really aren’t helped by those mirrors.
-Yes, the OLED screens suit the e-tron’s character and give it a hi-tech feel, but they require complete re-calibration of your brain.
+Yes, the OLED screens suit the e-tron’s character and give it a high-tech feel, but they require a complete recalibration of your brain.
 It just feels a bit alien, and a bit disconcerting.

 In This Review

-- 4Electric motor, drive & performance - currently readingThe Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun
+- 4Performance, motor & drive - currently readingThe Audi e-tron Sportback feels quite heavy and cumbersome car to drive; it's relaxing, but not that much fun